 Design for Clear Flow and Sightlines

-A kitchen’s circulation and visual flow affect both comfort and safety.
+A kitchen’s circulation and visual flow affect comfort and safety.
 Aim for clear traffic lanes, open sightlines, and unobstructed cabinet operation.

 Plan for Conversation and Supervision